nayms/contracts-v2/docs/architecture.md

 The [`checkAndUpdateState()`](https://github.com/nayms/contracts/blob/master/contracts/base/IPolicyCoreFacet.sol#L109) function is responsible for checking the current state of a policy and progressing it to the next state if necessary.
 It roughly does the following:

-* If the initiation date has passed then begin the initial tranch sale.
+* If the initiation date has passed then begin the initial tranche sale.
-* If the start date has passed then check to see if the tranch sale succeeded and that premium payments are up-to-date.
+* If the start date has passed then check to see if the tranche sale succeeded and that premium payments are up-to-date.
 If so then mark the policy as **Active**.
 If not then mark the policy as **Cancelled**.
 * If the maturation date has passed then mark the policy as **Matured**.
-* If the policy has matured and all claims have been dealt with then initiate the tranch token **Buyback**.
+* If the policy has matured and all claims have been dealt with then initiate the tranche token **Buyback**.
 * Check that premium payments are up-to-date.
 If not then mark the policy as **Cancelled**.

 The heartbeat is currently called automatically by our backend.

 ### Tranches

 Every policy can have one or more tranches created.
-Each tranch has a configurable fixed no. of "shares" (similar to equity) as well as an initial price-per-share for during the initial sale period.
+Each tranche has a configurable fixed no. of "shares" (similar to equity) as well as an initial price-per-share for during the initial sale period.
 All tranches are priced in the same currency as the policy.

 Tranches, like their parent policies, also have states:

-* **Created** - _Tranch created._
+* **Created** - _Tranche created._
-* **Selling** - _Tranch tokens have been put for sale as part of the initial sale triggered by the policy initiation date._
+* **Selling** - _Tranche tokens have been put for sale as part of the initial sale triggered by the policy initiation date._
-* **Active** - _All tranch tokens sold out by the policy start date, and the tranch is thus active.
+* **Active** - _All tranche tokens sold out by the policy start date, and the tranche is thus active.
 Only tranches in this state can have claims made against them._
-* **Matured** - _Policy has matured, and the tranch has thus matured._
+* **Matured** - _Policy has matured, and the tranche has thus matured._
-* **Cancelled** - _The tranch tokens did not fully sell out by the policy start date, and thus the tranch is cancelled._
+* **Cancelled** - _The tranche tokens did not fully sell out by the policy start date, and thus the tranche is cancelled._

-Tranche shares are [represented as ERC-20 tokens](https://github.com/nayms/contracts/blob/master/contracts/TranchToken.sol), meaning that each each tranch gets its own ERC-20 token.
-Since we want to restrict access to these tranch tokens to authorized entities they can only be [transferred through our Matching market](https://github.com/nayms/contracts/blob/master/contracts/PolicyTranchTokens.sol#L74).
+Tranche shares are [represented as ERC-20 tokens](https://github.com/nayms/contracts/blob/master/contracts/TrancheToken.sol), meaning that each each tranche gets its own ERC-20 token.
+Since we want to restrict access to these tranche tokens to authorized entities they can only be [transferred through our Matching market](https://github.com/nayms/contracts/blob/master/contracts/PolicyTrancheTokens.sol#L74).

-The Tranch token logic is actually implemented within the policy, thus allowing us to upgrade tranch token code when upgrading policy code:
+The Tranche token logic is actually implemented within the policy, thus allowing us to upgrade tranche token code when upgrading policy code:

 ![token](https://user-images.githubusercontent.com/266594/118975104-8a6d7300-b96b-11eb-88f7-e883c34a155d.png)

 ### Claims

-Claims can be made representatives of insured parties against a specific active policy tranch.
+Claims can be made representatives of insured parties against a specific active policy tranche.
 Claims go through the following state transitions:

 1. **Created** - _A claim has been created._
 2. **Approved** - _A claim has been approved the claims administrator_.